Foreign policy of the first Trump administration: India

-During the campaign Trump spoke favorably of Indian Prime Minister Narendra Modi and expressed a desire for a closer alliance with India.
+During the 2016 campaign Trump spoke favorably of Indian Prime Minister Narendra Modi and expressed a desire for a closer alliance with India.
 He told a campaign rally of Indian-Americans that under his administration, relations with India would be "the best ever".
 Trump and Modi met at the White House in June 2017, reaffirming the strong partnership between the two nations, especially in defense, maritime security and counterterrorism.

 He cited the relations as one of the most important in this century as he made a grand visit in February 2020 right before the onslaught of the COVID-19 pandemic.
-The visit coincided with anti-Hindu riots in New Delhi.

 Pakistan

-During the campaign, Trump said Pakistan is "the most dangerous country in the world" and should denuclearize.
+During the 2016 campaign, Trump said Pakistan is "the most dangerous country in the world" and should denuclearize.
 But according to the Pakistan government, in a cordial post-election telephone conversation with Pakistan's Prime Minister Nawaz Sharif, Trump lavished praise on Pakistan and its "fantastic" people, said he would love to visit the country, and offered to help Pakistan solve any outstanding problems.

 After taking office, Trump indicated that Pakistan will be among the countries whose citizens will have to go through an "extreme vetting" process before entering the United States.
 On July 2, 2019, State Department designated Baloch Liberation Army (BLA), a separatist militant group that aims to separate Balochistan from Pakistan, as a terrorist organization.

 Southeast Asia

 Philippines

-U.S.-Philippines relations had taken a turn for the worse with the election of Philippines President Rodrigo Duterte in June 2016.
-Duterte expressed strong hostility toward then-President Obama and threatened to sever the long-standing ties between the two countries due to the latter's criticism on the issue of human rights in Duterte's policy on the War on Drugs.
+U.S.-Philippines relations had taken a turn for the worse with the election of Philippine President Rodrigo Duterte in June 2016.
+Duterte expressed strong hostility toward then-President Barack Obama and threatened to sever the long-standing ties between the two countries due to the latter's criticism on the issue of human rights in Duterte's policy on the War on Drugs.
 On December 2, 2016, President-elect Trump accepted a congratulatory call from Duterte.
 A statement from the Trump team said the two leaders "noted the long history of friendship and cooperation between the two nations, and agreed that the two governments would continue to work together closely on matters of shared interest and concern".
 Duterte claimed afterward that Trump had praised Duterte's controversial "war on drugs", which had killed thousands of people without trial, and that Trump said the Philippines are "doing it as a sovereign nation, the right way."

+According to a report by Reuters, in 2020 the Trump administration began a U.S. military-run propaganda campaign to spread disinformation about the Sinovac Chinese COVID-19 vaccine.
+The campaign was described as "payback" for COVID-19 disinformation by China directed against the U.S. Primarily targeting people in the Philippines, the campaign used fake social media accounts to spread disinformation, including that the Sinovac vaccine contained pork-derived ingredients and was therefore haram under Islamic law.
+The primary contractor on the project was General Dynamics IT, which received $493 million for its role.
+The Biden administration ended the campaign in 2021.